-The partners behind the Award are the founder, Swedish Entrepreneurship Forum (Entreprenörskapsforum), the co-founder, the Research Institute of Industrial Economics (IFN), and the sponsor, Vinnova.
+The partners behind the Award are the founder, Swedish Entrepreneurship Forum (Entreprenörskapsforum), and the sponsors Vinnova and The Royal Swedish Academy of Engineering Sciences (IVA).
 The three organizations are jointly responsible for the Award.

 A project group decides upon the administration and furthering of the Award and the various ancillary activities.
 Entreprenörskapsforum takes responsibility for the marketing and dissemination activities, such as the production of information material and the planning and enactment of the Entrepreneurship Week.